mavoll/MotionPathDashboard/README.md

 );

 ```
 Here the sample csv file and the import script from [MotionPathExtraction](https://github.com/mavoll/MotionPathsExtraction/tree/master/scripts) is used for demo.
-Accessing through `geopandas.GeoDataFrame.from_postgis()` function.
+Accessed through `psycopg2` and fetched into GeoDataFrame using `geopandas.GeoDataFrame.from_postgis()` function.

 Fetching data from [SparkPipeline](https://github.com/mavoll/SparkPipeline) through `pyspark` is coming later for bigger data sets.